 Track errors in real-time and receive proactive alerts by email and Slack whenever issues are detected in your serverless stack.

-Dashbird has automated issue detection algorithms, so that developers don’t have to worry about what they should monitor.
-Our system also cross-check cloud components behavior against well-architected best practices, anticipating risks of failure and suggesting opportunities for improvement.
+Dashbird has automated issue detection algorithms so that developers don’t have to worry about what they should monitor.
+Our system also cross-checks cloud components behavior against well-architected best practices, anticipating risks of failure, and suggesting opportunities for improvement.